evkx/evkx.github.io/content/models/hyundai/kona/Kona_Long_Range/_index.md

 ## Infotainment

 One type of sound system is available for the Hyundai Kona Long Range.
-With the Bose Premium Sound System, you get eight speakers with a max system output of  watts.
+With the Bose Premium Sound System, you get seven speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Hyundai Kona Long Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.